gitlabhq/gitlabhq/doc/api/projects.md

 + `hook_id` (required) - The ID of a project hook
 + `url` (required) - The hook URL

-Will return status `201 Created` on success, or `404 Not found` on fail.
+Return values:

++ `200 Ok` on success and the modified hook (see JSON response above)
++ `400 Bad Request` if the url attribute is not given
++ `404 Not Found` if project or hook can not be found
++ `422 Unprocessable Entity` if the url is invalid (must begin with `http` or `https`)

-## Delete project hook
+### Delete project hook

-Delete hook from project
+Removes a hook from project.
+This is an idempotent method and can be called multiple times.
+Either the hook is available or not.

 ```
 DELETE /projects/:id/hooks